-Orchiopexy is a surgery to lower the testicles into the scrotum.
+Orchiopexy is surgery to lower the testicles into the scrotum.
 Testicles should move down from the belly into the scrotum before birth.
-Some boys are born with 1 or both testicles still inside the belly or groin.
+Some boys are born with one or both testicles still inside the belly or groin.
 This is called undescended testicles.

-In some cases, a small button is placed on the outside of the scrotum.
-The button holds the testicle down until the area heals.
-The doctor removes the button by cutting the stitches.
+In some children, a button is placed on the outside of the scrotum.
+It will be used to hold the testicle down until the area heals.

 Family Doctor—American Academy of Family Physicians

 Cryptorchidism.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/cryptorchidism.
 Accessed December 14, 2020.

 Orchiopexy: Surgery for undescended testicles.
 About Kids Health—The Hospital for Sick Children website.
 Available at: https://www.aboutkidshealth.ca/Article?contentid=1010&language=English.
 Accessed December 14, 2020.

 Tekgul S, Dogan HS, et al; European Society for Paediatric Urology and European Association of Urology (ESPU/EAU).
 Guidelines on paediatric urology.
 EAU 2017 Mar.